 1. The lightly edited text of Joseph Moxon’s landmark work on joinery – the first English-language text on the topic.
 We took Moxon’s 17th-century verbiage and removed the long “s” characters, broke up his run-on sentences and added a few words here and there (in brackets) to help the modern reader digest the text more easily.

-2. I have added modern commentary on every one of Moxon’s sections on tools and techniques.
-I have amplified the text with photos that demonstrate many of the processes that Moxon discusses, such as processing stock by hand and cutting mortise-and-tenon joints.
-And I have explained the historical context behind many of Moxon’s explanations, sometimes supporting his conclusions; sometimes taking issue with them.
-In this revised edition, I have expanded some of my commentary and revised some assessments based on new information.
+2. Modern commentary on every one of Moxon’s sections on tools and techniques by Christopher Schwarz.
+Chris has amplified the text with photos that demonstrate many of the processes that Moxon discusses, such as processing stock by hand and cutting mortise-and-tenon joints.
+And Chris has explained the historical context behind many of Moxon’s explanations, sometimes supporting his conclusions; sometimes taking issue with them.
+In this revised edition, Chris has expanded some of his commentary and revised some assessments based on new information.